Skip to main content

 Two Types of Pay Gap

 Adjusted pay gap — the portion of the gap that remains after controlling for legitimate pay factors like job grade, experience, and education.
-This is the number that tells you what needs investigating.
+This is the number that tells you what actually needs investigating.

 Metric